3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 Unreal uses C++ within its environment to do programming, and the same goes for the plugin system.
 For the most part, plugin source file layout is the same as any other C++ module in Unreal Engine.
-The Primary addition is a *.uplugin file that acts as a descriptor for the plugin.
+The Primary addition is a .uplugin file that acts as a descriptor for the plugin.

 #### Descriptors

-Plugin descriptors are files that end in a *.uplugin extension that are formatted like JSON. one should refer to the following two tables to create a proper plugin description couple with a proper proper module description.
+Plugin descriptors are files that end in a .uplugin extension that are formatted like JSON. one should refer to the following two tables to create a proper plugin description couple with a proper module description.

 Descriptor File Format [@unreal:plugins]